bjpop/gurita/docsrc/scatter.rst

     --dotsize COLUMN
     --dotsizerange LOW HIGH

-The size of plotted dots in the scatter plot can be scaled according the a numerical feature with the ``--dotsize`` argument.
+The size of plotted dots in the scatter plot can be scaled according the a numerical column with the ``--dotsize`` argument.

 The following example generates a scatter plot comparing ``sepal_length`` to ``sepal_width`` using the ``iris.csv`` dataset.
-The size of dots in the plot is scaled according to the ``petal_length`` feature.
+The size of dots in the plot is scaled according to the ``petal_length`` column.

 .. code-block:: bash